Over Thirty Years of Software Innovation...

 Can TN3270 Plus be installed on a network server?

 Yes, TN3270 Plus can be installed on a network server and used by multiple users.
-See the License Agreement for licensing requirements and review "Using TN3270 Plus on an Intranet (Network)" in the "How to..." section of the TN3270 Plus help file for instructions on configuration.
+See the License Agreement for licensing requirements and review "Using TN3270 Plus on Windows Terminal Server" in the "Administrators Guide..." section of the TN3270 Plus help file for instructions on configuration.

 (Return to index.)